chenkonturek/MRS_MRI_libs/README.md

   * **example5.m** : demonstrates how to use MR_libs to simulate magnetisation profile produced by an RF pulse.
   * **example6.m** : demonstrates how to use MR_libs to estimate T1.
   * **example7.m** : demonstrates how to use MR_libs to displays a spectrum from a selected voxel.

+### Acknowledgements

+I would like to thank Professor Penny Gowland and Dr. Susan Francis for their supervision.
+I would also like to express my enormous thanks to Dr. Mary Stephensons and Dr. Emma Halls for their help and contributions.